markiewb/nb-additional-hints/README.md

 Further information:
 --------------------
-This plugin is based on code from the _"I18N Checker"_ plugin from _Jan Lahoda_.
+This plugin is originally based on code from the _"I18N Checker"_ plugin from _Jan Lahoda_.
 The original sourcecode can be found at http://hg.netbeans.org/main/contrib/file/tip/editor.hints.i18n

 License remains CDDL-GPL-2-CP - http://www.netbeans.org/cddl-gplv2.html